-Fig. 18-25, Artificial ground freezing with nitrogen technique: impact, characterization view.
+Fig. 8-33, Artificial ground freezing with nitrogen technique: impact, characterization view.

-The next chart shows the normalization step results.
 The highlighted categories that have been normalized pertain to the steel production process and the energy consumption associated with drilling equipment.
+The phenomenon of weighted perspectives has similar characteristics.

-Fig. 18-26, Artificial ground freezing with nitrogen technique: impact, normalized view.
+Fig. 8-34, Artificial ground freezing with nitrogen technique: impact, normalized view.